A minimal face constant rank constraint qualification for reducible conic programming: Introduction

 \section{Introduction}

 In this paper we are interested in the general nonlinear conic optimization problem with smooth data.
 In most references on this problem, at least Robinson's constraint qualification is usually assumed in order to guarantee certain stability of the underlying problem.
 Under this condition, the set of Lagrange multipliers at a local solution is non-empty and bounded and a second-order necessary optimality condition may also be formulated.
 On the other hand, for standard nonlinear programming problems where the cone is the non-negative orthant, several other constraint qualifications are available with different characteristics.
 Recently a geometric definition of a constant rank constraint qualification has been proposed in \cite{CRCQfaces}, extending the well known nonlinear programming concept proposed by Janin in \cite{crcq} to the context of nonlinear second-order cone and semidefinite programming.
-In this paper we propose a much more general approach for general reducible cones, where the proofs turn out to be significantly simplified while considerably broadening the results.
+In this paper we propose a much more general approach for general reducible cones, where the proofs turn out to be significantly simplified while considerably broadening the results to a class of problems that include, for instance, optimization problems over the cone defined by the epigraph of the Ky Fan matrix $k$-norm~\cite{ding-kyfan} as well as cartesian products and certain preimages of other reducible cones~\cite[Propositions 3.1 and 3.2]{shapiro-sensitivity}.

 A key concept in our analysis is cone-reducibility, which is able to treat every point of a cone as a point on the vertex of a reduced cone.
 Then, the constant rank conditions formulated for second-order cone and semidefinite programming may be stated as the local constant dimension of a linearization of the feasible set along the subspace orthogonal to each of the faces of the underlying cone, which turns out to be the adequate definition for any general reducible cone.
 Besides showing that this condition is able to ensure existence of Lagrange multipliers (which may now be an unbounded set), we also prove a second-order necessary optimality condition that is stronger than the one fulfilled at local solutions that satisfy Robinson's condition.
 Namely, we show that under our constant rank condition (which is independent of Robinson's condition), the usual second-order term associated with a nonlinear conic programming (that is, the Hessian of the Lagrangian minus the so-called ``sigma term'', evaluated at any direction of the critical cone) is non-negative and invariant to the choice of the Lagrange multiplier.
 This shows that {\it any} Lagrange multiplier can be used to check the standard second-order necessary optimality condition instead of considering the whole set of Lagrange multipliers to deal with different directions on the critical cone, as it is the case when one assumes Robinson's condition to hold.